ChrisP1118/magnetag-docs/managing-hub-software/index.md

 Each armor vest (and any other devices used for game play) must be assigned to a specific controller or controllers.
 This allows a single MagneTag Hub to run multiple game stations.
 For instance, there may be two separate full-service controllers, each with four armor vests assigned to them.
 This would allow two different sets of games to be operated simultaneously, with each one having up to four players.

+Devices can also be used among multiple controllers.
+For example, you could have two full-service controllers that share eight armor vests.
+This would allow two separate matches at a time, but also allow a single match with eight players.